joachimek/joachimek/README.md

 #### Currently working on:
 - solutions for growing exotic plants at home,
-- some weird TTRPG companions
+- some weird TTRPG companions,
 - other random stuff